-Associate Professor - Department of Accounting, Auditing and Business Analytics
+Associate Professor - Department of Accounting and Operations Management

 Before joining BI, he had been a Postdoc at Department of Mathematics, Chalmers University of Technology and University of Gothenburg, Gothenburg, Sweden, He also worked as Assistant Professor and Part-time Lecturer in the field of Industrial Engineering (Operations research) at University of Science and Culture, Golpayegan University of Engineering and Sharif University of Technology, all in Iran.
 In addition, he had short-time research positions at Napier University, Edinburgh, United Kingdom, and Erasmus School of Economics, Rotterdam, Netherlands.

 He has published papers in journals such as European Journal of Operational Research, International Journal of Production Research and International Journal of Advanced Manufacturing Technology.
 He has also co-authored a book on facility location.

 Mehdi has also worked as consultant in fields such as distribution planning, facility location, vehicle routing, production planning, transport pricing and scheduling in industries such as food, oil, health products and cosmetics, pharmaceutical and automotive.

 Sharifyazdi, Mehdi; Navangul, Kautsubh Anil, Gharehgozli, Amir & Jahre, Marianne (2018)

 On- and offshore prepositioning and delivery mechanism for humanitarian relief operations

 International Journal of Production Research, 56(18), s.
 6164- 6182.
 Doi: 10.1080/00207543.2018.1477260